oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/troubleshooting.md

 ### Ensure the operator CRD is installed

 When you install and run an operator, the installation should have deployed a domain custom resource to the cluster.
-To check, verify that the following command lists a CRD with name `domains.weblogic.oracle`:
+To check, verify that the following command lists a CRD with the name `domains.weblogic.oracle`:

 ```text
 $ kubectl get crd